"For the first time in my practice, I'm using flies not just as artistic collaborators, but as educators. They know where the sodium is. We don't.

 Hidden Salt Uncovered by Flies *

-To bring the invisible to life, Knuth feeds houseflies dishes well-loved in Singapore's beloved hawker culture: mee rebus, curry prata, and fried fish soup with milk.
-The flies, drawn to hidden sodium through receptors on their mouths and legs, unconsciously map the exact locations where excess salt hides in our meals.
+To bring the invisible to life, Knuth fed houseflies dishes well-loved in Singapore's beloved hawker culture: mee rebus, curry prata, and fried fish soup with milk.
+The flies, drawn to hidden sodium through receptors on their mouths and legs, unconsciously map the exact locations where excess salt hides in everyday meals.
 The result, John’s "Hidden Salt Uncovered by Flies."

 Artworks